Yet Another Powerful Goal Setting Model

 Explain to yourself why you want to achieve this goal.

-What happened for you to want this, and how reaching your goal will change your life.
+What happened to you to want this, and how reaching your goal will change your life.

 The more compelling your motives and reasons are, the greater the odds are that you will accomplish your goals.